NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 ---

-## 4. AI-Powered Intelligence: The Brain of Diligince.ai
+## 4. AI-Powered Intelligence: The Brain of Diligence.ai

 ### AI Recommendation Engine